PRODUCT

 What needs to be built?

-• A clear product vision
+• A clear product vision for shared household commerce

-• A well thought out product flows
+• Thoughtful end-to-end product flows

-• A well thought out system design
+• A scalable and secure system design

-• A magical, intuitive UX
+• A magical, intuitive, role-based UX

-• A working prototype
+• A working prototype demonstrating Fam Mode in action

-1. Product use cases - Participants should clearly explain how they’ll solve the below use cases :
+Product use cases - Participants should clearly explain how they’ll solve the below use cases :

 1. Account and Identity